Are you involved in a sporting organisation negotiating a high-value sponsorship agreement?

 - guidelines for disciplining athletes

 - membership rights in sporting clubs or organisations.

 We will help you assess the circumstances associated with your specific organisational structure, your sport and the risks, and take into account whether your contracts require local, national or international aspects.

 Sport in Australia can be big business – particularly in some of the high-spectator internationally renowned football codes, as well as cricket, netball and athletics.

-We can help the many stakeholders involved in sport to ensure that their rules, policies and practices comply with Australia’s Competition law.
+We can help the many stakeholders involved in sport to ensure that their rules, policies and practices comply with Australia’s competition laws.
 Some areas of competition law we can assist with are:

 Employment and workplace

-Sporting organisations are in a fairly unique situation of often having a large number of volunteers.
+Sporting organisations are in the unique situation of often having a large number of volunteers.
 We can support you in understanding your rights and responsibilities in relation to your sports much-needed volunteers.

-An effective governance structure for a sporting organisation clearly identifies the duties and responsibilities of directors, board members and participants in the constitution.
+An effective governance structure for a sporting organisation has a constitution that clearly identifies the duties and responsibilities of directors, board members and participants.

 We can assist your organisation to understand the regulations and identify the key governance issues relating to your unique sport and structure.